 At the end of each quarter, ask employees to submit their biggest wins for the quarter.
 Compile the best ones by department and publish it to the entire team.

+Regardless of the size of your business, there are several reasons you and your employees can benefit from an increased focus on employee health and happiness.
 Employee wellness programs are a vital component in attracting top talent, keeping them happy, and decreasing employee turnover and absenteeism.
 Many of the best companies to work for already offer their employees the awesome wellness ideas listed above.
 Now it’s your turn to improve the well-being of your workspace.

 So what ideas are you using for your wellness program?
 If we’ve missed an awesome idea let us know in the comments below.